NorthStarUAS/fmu-ardupilot-ecosystem-legacy/README.md

   lab 15-state EKF (and magnetometer version.)
 Designed to run continuously and ubiquitously.

-* [in process] On board HIL sim physics engine reduces the number of parts to assemble in your house of cards to do HIL testings.
+* [in process] Onboard HIL sim physics engine reduces the number of parts to assemble in your house of cards to do HIL testings.

 ## Some major bullet point todo list items: